Inherent Inconsistencies of Feature Importance: The Local-Global relation

+In this section, we formulate two consistency properties that we require to hold between the local and the global settings.
+We use these properties to prove the first inconsistency theorem. \begin{property}[Value Consistency] $\val$ is \emph{Value Consistent} if

-\end{definition} To establish the local-global relation, we constrain the global value of each subset (calculated by the global value-function) to be the expectancy of the local value on this subset (calculated by the local value-function).
+\end{property} In property~\ref{property:valueconst}, to establish the relation between the local and the global value functions, the global value of each subset is constrained to be the expectancy taken over the inputs of the local value on this subset.